astampoulis/makam-paper-funpearl/makamcode/08-summary.md

-  includes mutually recursive definitions, polymorphism, polymorphic datatypes, pattern-matching, a conversion rule, Hindley-Milner type generalization, constructs for dependent types over a separately specified language of dependent indices, and an example of such indices that use contextual types.
+  includes mutually recursive definitions, polymorphism, polymorphic datatypes, pattern-matching, a conversion rule, Hindley-Milner type generalization, constructs for dependent types over a separately specified language of dependent indices, and an example of such indices that use contextually typed open terms of the simply typed lambda calculus.
 We are not aware of another metalinguistic framework that allows this level of expressivity and has been used to encode such type-system features.

-- We have also shown that higher-order logic programming allows not just meta-level functions to be reused for encoding object-level binding: there are also cases where meta-level unification can also be reused to encode certain object-level features: matching a pattern against a scrutinee and doing type generalization as in Algorithm W.
+- We have also shown that higher-order logic programming allows not just meta-level functions to be reused for encoding object-level binding; there are also cases where meta-level unification can also be reused to encode certain object-level features: matching a pattern against a scrutinee and doing type generalization as in Algorithm W.